fieldtrip/website/workshop/aarhus/beamformingerf.md

     data_meg_clean    = ft_preprocessing(cfg);

-The epoched data can be downloaded [here](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/aarhus/data_meg_clean.mat).

-Load the data using the following command:
+The resulting epoched data can be downloaded [here](https://download.fieldtriptoolbox.org/workshop/aarhus/data_meg_clean.mat) and you can load it using the following command:

     load data_meg_clean